 We all have some degree of each of the four behavioural styles (i.e. we are not just one type/style).
 Whether an individual measures “high” or “low” on the D, I, S or C spectrum, the behaviours are still visible and recognisable on the surface.
 Most people have two dominant styles; however any combination is possible.

-NOTE: DISC is NOT a Personality Test
+Why DISC is NOT a Personality Test

+The DISC profile only looks at a small component of personality.
+It only measures behaviour, that is, the four common ways that people tend to act and communicate, which has been validated by more than 50 years of research.
 Calling the DISC profile a ‘personality test’ can be misleading as there is a great deal to an individual’s personality beyond the scope of this system, and the term ‘test’ implies you will pass or fail, which is not the case with the DISC profile.